Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Discussion

 Reproducing the fMRI pre-processing and feature computation pipelines described in~\cite{nguyen_predicting_2021} also raised challenges.
 First, although authors provided a description of the different pre-processing steps performed and tools used, exact reproductions of neuroimaging pipelines require more detailed information --- including specific parameters values, name and version of the standard template used, software versions --- given the overall complexity and flexibility of image analysis methods~\cite{carp_plurality_2012}.
-To reproduce the pipeline used in~\cite{nguyen_predicting_2021}, we had to make informed guesses about important parameters of the analysis.
+To {build the closest possible pipeline to the one} used in~\cite{nguyen_predicting_2021} {without contacting the authors}, we had to make informed guesses about important parameters of the analysis.
 Some of these choices were conditioned by the nature of the neuroimaging pipelines (e.g., the choice of standard template to register functional images was constrained by the use of ICA-AROMA) while other decisions were more arbitrary and led to multiple valid variations (e.g., the computation of WM and CSF mean time-series for which we applied three different variations with different software packages and methods).
 Reporting guidelines, such as COBIDAS~\cite{nichols_best_2017}, were developed to help document analyses and facilitate reproduction studies.
-However, to reproduce complete analyses, sharing the entirety of the code used in the original experiment remains the most valuable information, as it contains a both human and machine-readable description of the exact method employed.
-Code-sharing platforms such as GitHub and GitLab are now widely available for this purpose and long-term preservation of these code is supported by archive systems such as Software Heritage~\cite{dicosmo:hal-01590958,cacm-2018-software-heritage} or Zenodo.
+However, to reproduce complete analyses, sharing the entirety of the code used in the original experiment remains the most valuable information, as it contains a both human and machine-readable description of the exact method employed. {In our case the authors did provide all code and their custom atlas when asked.} Code-sharing platforms such as GitHub and GitLab are now widely available for this purpose and long-term preservation of these code is supported by archive systems such as Software Heritage~\cite{dicosmo:hal-01590958,cacm-2018-software-heritage} or Zenodo. {We also note that different journals have different requirements regarding what is to be submitted beyond the manuscript.
+The original paper}~\cite{nguyen_predicting_2021} {was published in P\&RD which at the time of publication of}~\cite{nguyen_predicting_2021} {had minimal expectations beyond the manuscript.
+The authors met these requirements and beyond, providing a public code repository.
+Harmonization of such practice across journal would be highly beneficial to help reproduction of studies.}

 The use of a custom-based atlas to parcellate the brain in the original study also created challenges.
 Future reproducibility studies would benefit from comprehensive descriptions of the methods used to create such custom data, access to the code to create the data, and sharing of the data itself through platforms such as Zenodo, the Open-Science Framework, Figshare, or NeuroVault~\cite{gorgolewski_neurovaultorg_2015}.
 Such platforms could also be used for sharing derived data, for instance whole-brain fALFF and ReHo maps.
 However, Data Usage Agreements often requires that derived data have to be shared under the same conditions.
 We emphasize again the need for specific platforms in public databases to host data associated with a published manuscript, including cohort descriptions and derived imaging data.